AleCisMar/VirTaK/README.md

 ### kmer_search.py:

-This is the code that will quickly relate a virus with known taxonomy to a metagenomic assemblied virus
+This is the code that will quickly relate a virus with known taxonomy to a metagenomic assemblied virus.
+It helps answering the question: to whom our assembled viruses are related to?

 ```{bash, eval=FALSE, echo=TRUE}
 usage: kmer_search.py [-h] -d DATABASE [-k KMER_LENGTH] -o OUTPUT